K0nny16/Task-tracker-CLI/README.md

 * clap (CLI argument parsing)
 * serde / serde_json (data persistence)

-## What I Learned

-* Structuring a Rust project using `lib.rs` and `main.rs`
-* Working with enums and pattern matching for command handling
-* Error handling using `Result` and `Option`
-* File I/O and JSON serialization in Rust
-* Designing a CLI interface with `clap`
-* Managing ownership and mutable references in real use cases

 ## Design Notes

 The application uses a clean separation between: